 Everyone LOVED it and gave rave reviews!

-This recipe is a very easy and ideal dessert to serve around the holidays, and especially Thanksgiving and Christmas. 🙂
+This recipe is a very easy and ideal dessert to serve around the holidays.
+It’s perfect for Thanksgiving and Christmas.

 How to Make this Apple Cherry Pecan Crisp?